Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 Speaker:

-Prof. Dr. A. V. Kimel – Professor of Ultrafast Spectroscopy of Correlated Materials, Director of the Institute for Molecules and Materials (IMM), Radboud University, the Netherlands
+Prof. Dr. Alexey Kimel – Professor of Ultrafast Spectroscopy of Correlated Materials, Director of the Institute for Molecules and Materials (IMM), Radboud University, the Netherlands – The Mentor Behind the Curtain: Paul Ehrenfest and his friendship with Lev Landau

 A joint Q&A and discussion, offering space for exchange between the audience and the panel.